simplex-chat/simplexmq/protocol/overview-tjr.md

  - SimpleX Agents interface with SimpleX Clients to provide a more high-level API intended to be used by applications.
 Typically they are embedded as libraries, but are designed so they can also be abstracted into local services.

-*Diagram showing the SimpleX Chat app, with logical layers of the chat application interfacing with a SimpleX Agent library, which in in turn interfaces with a SimpleX Client library.
+*Diagram showing the SimpleX Chat app, with logical layers of the chat application interfacing with a SimpleX Agent library, which in turn interfaces with a SimpleX Client library.
 The Client library in turn speaks the Messaging Protocol to a SimpleX Server.*

 ```
   User's Computer                 Internet                    Third-Party Server